babelouest/ulfius/API.md

 ### Memory management

-The Ulfius framework will automatically free the variables referenced by the request and responses structures, so you must use dynamically allocated values for the response pointers.
+The Ulfius framework will automatically free the variables referenced by the request and responses structures, except for `struct _u_response.shared_data`, so you must use dynamically allocated values for the response pointers.

 ### Cookie management